40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 13. Dust Off Your Bike

 Haul your bike out of storage for some springtime adventures!
 If you have a local rail trail, awesome.
 If not, hit up designated mountain biking trails to take in your local environment in a different way.
 Just don't forget that helmet!
-Mountain biking requires balance, agility and a good sense of humor when (not if) you hit rocks, roots and other impediments not found on groomed bike trails.
-We think it's worth it, though!
+Mountain biking requires balance, agility and a good sense of humor when (not if) you hit rocks, roots and other impediments not found on paved bike trails.
+We think it's worth it, though.

 14. Support Your Local Farmer

-15. Go Forest Bathing
+15. Try Forest Bathing

 From towering evergreens to meandering streams, nature is there for us to lean on — we just have to open ourselves up to it.
 Forest bathing has many proven health benefits, such as reducing stress and anxiety and strengthening your immune system.
 Plus, it’s as simple as it gets: all you need is trees and time.
-So head to a forested area to take it all in.
-And keep in mind: the more natural the setting the better, as it will offer up more for your senses.
+So head to a forested area and take it all in.
+Keep in mind: the more natural the setting the better, as it will offer up more for your senses.

-16. Break Out The Boats!
+16. Break Out The Kayak!

 17. Do Some Outdoor Yoga